-Treatment: For monthly data submission, the available rooms should be based on the number of actual operating days (i.e. 100 rooms x 10 days open = 1,000 monthly rooms supply).
-The number of rooms sold and revenue should be based on the hotel's actual performance.
+Treatment: For monthly data submission, available rooms should be based on the full hotel inventory (per STR data reporting guidelines, monthly data cannot be adjusted).
+Number of rooms sold and revenue should be based on the hotel's actual performance.
+Please consult with your corporate office for further reporting guidance.
+STR will use full inventory for all comp set and industry calculations.